-Thanksgiving is the busiest travel holiday of the year.
-The 2018 Thanksgiving holiday travel period extends from Wednesday, November 21 – Sunday, November 25.
+Thanksgiving Driving Safety Tips: The 2018 Thanksgiving holiday travel period extends from Wednesday, November 21 – Sunday, November 25.
 Approximately 48.5 million Americans are expected to drive 50 miles or more for the 2018 holiday period, according to AAA.
 It is estimated that 2.8 million Floridians will do the same this Thanksgiving.
 The majority of those travelers, more than 89 percent, will be driving to their destination.

 If you plan to drive, be prepared for delays.
-Be respectful of other drivers and follow the rules of the road.
+Some Thanksgiving Driving Safety Tips are be respectful of other drivers and follow the rules of the road.
 Many accidents are a result of driver frustration.
 There were 20% more fatal crashes nationally in the 5 p.m. to 7 p.m. travel period during the Thanksgiving holiday.
 Not surprisingly, more crashes occurred in the rain and in inclement weather conditions, and 40% of the fatal Thanksgiving crashes involved drinking and driving, according to the Highway Traffic Safety Administration (NHTSA).

 As experienced Miami auto accident attorneys, we know the devastation a car accident can cause.
 It can ruin more than just your holiday.
-Here are some safe driving tips to help you arrive safely at your destination this Thanksgiving.
+Here are some Thanksgiving Driving Safety Tips to help you arrive safely at your destination.

 • Avoid driving at the most dangerous times.
 Many drivers think it is best to begin their trip very early in the morning or late into the night to avoid the traffic.
 However, this strategy comes with risk.
 Driving between midnight and 6 a.m. is considered the most dangerous time to be on the roads.